Keyhole Mitral Valve Replacement Surgery

 - Women under 50 considering pregnancy: If you’re planning to have children, warfarin (required with mechanical valves) can harm a developing baby during the first trimester.
 In these cases, we may recommend a tissue valve instead.
 If a mechanical valve is still the best option, you’ll need to switch to injectable thinners during pregnancy for safety.

-How Is Keyhole Mitral Valve Repair Surgery Performed?
+How Is Keyhole Surgery for Mitral Valve Replacement Performed?

 We do not use robotic arms, like the Da Vinci Robot, since we have become highly skilled in the use of specially designed surgical instruments to perform the surgery with extreme accuracy.

-Using these instruments, and a 4K television monitor, we can achieve perfect results very quickly, with the resulting time on the heart-lung bypass machine being significantly shorter than with robotic surgery.
+Using these instruments and a 4K television monitor, we can achieve positive results very quickly.
+The time spent on the heart-lung bypass machine, if at all, is significantly shorter than with robotic surgery.
 We believe that this leads to a far superior recovery due to the lower risk of heart-lung bypass-related dysfunction.

 We also avoid spreading the ribs apart, which means that the pain associated with surgery is minimal.